10 exercises from Tally Rye to get you back into working out

 Instead of using the number on the scale or a picture in your sports bra to gauge progress, put the focus on how regular movement can make you feel.
 Do you notice an improvement in your mood?
 Concentration at work?
 Better quality sleep?

 The only numbers I would encourage you to track are the ones relative to your activity.
 Perhaps it’s distance, time, weight or rep? (note: not even these are essential to have fun moving your body, not all workouts need or should be quantified).
+Your workouts should be motivated by self care and respect.

 10 EXERCISES TO HELP YOU TRAIN HAPPY

 1. Sumo Squat – Feet in a wide stance, toes turned out.
 Keep the weight in the heels, hinge the hips back and simultaneously bend the legs to 90 degrees.
-Aim to keep the body as upright as possible, at the bottom of the squat push through the heels and squeeze the glutes to push yourself back up.
+Aim to keep the body as upright as possible, at the bottom of the squat, push through the heels and squeeze the glutes to push yourself back up.

 2. Kneeling Press Ups – From a plank position, let the knees gently drop to the floor.
 Hands should be beneath your shoulders, with a nice straight line from head to knees.
 Bend the arms to a 90-degree angle and lower the whole body (knees to head) down and then push through the palms to push the body back up.